devolution2409/Lidl-Soundboard/readme.md

 So that the soundboard hold the game PTT key for you, if you set it accordingly in the settings.

 ## Versioning
+ * 1.1.1: Fixed soundboard opening not displaying properly the auto-hold ptt bind and the stop all bind (Would still work, just not being displayed).
- * 1.0.1: Added drag and drop functionnality to the sound edit window.
+ * 1.1.0: Added drag and drop functionnality to the sound edit window.
  * 1.0.0: Everything works forsenE.
  * 0.60: Can now save the soundboard as a json text and open it.
  	     It will save every thing.